NtonBala/hansel-petal/README.md

 # hansel-petal
-A simple web application with Backbone.js as MVC library: models, collections, views &amp; routes used.
+A simple web application with Backbone.js as MVC library: models, collections, views, events &amp; routes used.